At the Middle School level, Hockaday students may benefit from Learning Support in a variety of ways:

 Support and monitoring of accommodations provided through general classrooms

-Assistance in time management, organization, study skills, test-taking strategies, balancing of workload or academic coaching.
+Assistance in time management, organization, study skills, test-taking strategies, balancing of workload, and academic coaching.

 - Strengthening reading and writing skills

-Transitional support for those new to Hockaday or moving from Lower School in managing new courses and increased expectations.
+Transitional support in managing new courses and increased expectations for those new to Hockaday or moving up from Lower School.

-Together with the advisory, teachers, and other support personnel, we can help facilitate or coordinate assistance with:
+Together with advisors, teachers, and other support personnel, we can help facilitate or coordinate assistance with: